-Note: If you find that you are confused by the things that your man does, I am going to also recommend that you visit the What’s He Really Thinking website.
+Note: If you find that you are confused by the things that your man does, check out my advanced attraction techniques.
 Andrea, It seems that they always get us when they are super attracted to us and because we might be going through a dry dating period we decide to give them a chance when maybe otherwise we wouldn’t.
 As women part of what attracts us to men is their attraction to us.

 There are actually different stages of dating that you must move through effectively to get into a committed relationship.
 “Prince Charming” (as they all are during the first stage of attraction) probably showed you lots of attention when he was trying to get you to date him.

 But the next part of the dating process is sometimes difficult to handle and this is the part when both parties must decide if they want to spend additional time together or if it was just a little crush and they really aren’t compatible with each other.
 During this time, it is very common for a man after he has pursued you and has shown interest to pull back a little.

 He might not call or contact you for days or weeks and he might not seem as interested as he once was.
 One mistake women make during this time is to question him about getting into a relationship or even worse try to pursue him.
 The best thing to do during this period is to occupy your time with other things.

 This is how to do it effectively: